Some Early Works

 Suddenly, black-clad agents flooded the terrace.
 Lena Park stepped forward, gun drawn.
 “No one leaves,” she announced.
 Iris lunged, throwing a vial at the agents’ feet.
 It shattered, releasing a cloud of laughing gas—Mad Maggie’s old remedy for stale gatherings.
 Agents convulsed in helpless guffaws.

-V. Striking Twice
+- Striking Twice

 Amid the chaos, Alex dashed into the villa’s control room with Cora and Malik.
 He uploaded a virus—crafted from his art’s hidden cipher—into the campaign’s AI core.
 The monitors flickered, then displayed a single message on loop: ELECTIONS ARE FREEDOM.
 CHOOSE YOUR OWN LUCK.